awslabs/aws-dotnet-messaging/README.md

 ## Project Status

-The framework is currently under active development.
-It already supports:
+The framework is currently in **developer preview**.
+The following features are supported:
 * Publishing to SQS, SNS, and EventBridge
 * Handling SQS messages in a long-running, polling process
 * Handling SQS messages in AWS Lambda functions